thalesvb/thalesvb.github.io/_posts/2019-08-05-abap-code-less-reuse-more-rebels-lets-package-our-tools.md

 Package itself group related things, but don’t differentiate what is a internal component and what is intended to be reused.
 That role is done by Package Interfaces, which lists what things from that package are public (intended to reuse); not finding a object in that list means that you shouldn’t be use it outside that package.
 One should look at it as a contract between developers:

-> _You should only use what I told because I will always ensure that they’ll have the same functional behaviour, even when I must to do some major changes in my internal components.
+> _You should only use what I told because I will always ensure that they’ll have the same functional behavior, even when I must to do some major changes in my internal components.
 You can’t blame me if you don’t fulfill our contract and something become broken on your side._

 This is the same principle of designing and publishing an API, indeed our reusable code is a internal API for our system code.